 Developed in consultation with the Kensington community, Stephen Banham’s concept for the flood wall creative design is based on the local community’s close connection to JJ Holland Park.
 One Day in our Park explores the intimate and everyday stories of the local community within the park in a playful and imaginative way.

-The creative design comprises of mosaic tiles to celebrate the industrial heritage of Kensington, while also providing long-lasting strength and durability.
-As a common civic and industrial material often seen across the facades of shops and factories, the tiles also reference Kensington’s industrial heritage.
+The creative design comprises of mosaic tiles, which provide long-lasting strength and durability.
+As a common civic and industrial material often seen across the façades of shops and factories, the tiles also reference Kensington’s industrial heritage.

 The phrases on the wall were inspired by community input, with some phrases installed verbatim.
 The green palette was carefully selected to reference the changing shades of green over the course of a day in the park, ensuring the flood wall is sympathetic to its parkland surrounds.